una/personal-goals/happy-moments/happy-moments.md

 04/06/2015
 ---
 I went to Gloria's for happy hour after work today with Ryan, Matt, and Moody.
 Great drinks, great food, and great company (plus nerd chatter, my favorite type of chatter).

+04/07/2015
+---
+Ryan and I kicked ass at work today, teaming up to make an encapsulated SVG animated Watson logo that responded to JS triggers!

+04/08/2015